isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 This was the mid-19th century, right?

 Toffa  <br>
 Yes. <i>belacan</i> was considered an offensive and dangerous trade.
 Other trades that were considered offensive or dangerous, basically a nuisance to the public, were things that emitted a lot of smells or noise.
 You had sago manufacture, you had boiling offal, you had kilns.
 Those were considered offensive and dangerous trades.
 And <i>belacan</i> was considered one of them.
-I would assume from the smell that would have emanated from the <i>belacan</i> stores and factories...
+I would assume from the smell that would have emanated from the <i>belacan</i> stores and factories.
 Within the municipality, you would need a licence to operate.
 You would register for an annual licence.
 Without a licence, you would be fined.
 There were people who tried to not apply for licences.

 Jimmy  <br>
 Save some money.